 All of the above are my approximate estimations.
 On average, from the initial order in China to the Amazon fulfillment center it should be around 3 months.

 P.S.
 You can also do the transportation of goods by air.
-It will be faster, but more expensive, of course.
+It will be faster, but more expensive.

 7. Is Amazon saturated?

-Because I am relatively new to Amazon FBA, I don’t know how it was 5 years ago, but from what I have heard, it was easier to make money then.
-However, it is important to keep in mind that Amazon is growing very rapidly, and that today not only there are more sellers on the platform, but also a lot more buyers.
+Because I am myself relatively new to Amazon FBA, I don’t know how it was 5 years ago, but from what I have heard, it was easier to make money then.
+However, it is important to keep in mind that Amazon is growing very rapidly, and that today there aren’t only more sellers on the platform, but also a lot more buyers.
 I personally now know that it is not too late, but some people will prefer to think otherwise.

 Also, what’s great about Marketplace SuperHeroes, is that you don’t do what everyone else is doing.
 You are not going for the most popular products all located in the US market.
 No, the process is different, and that’s why you have an advantage.
 After having started selling on the platform, I can say with confidence that this process works.